Mount Peak (Pinnacle Peak) + Cal Magnusson Trail in Enumclaw / 高山峯

 Mount Peak (Pinnacle Peak) Summit

-I waited for one more couple with their two unleashed dogs to leave the top while chatting with the hiker.
-He assured me that the less-used Goat Trail was better to return to the car.
-He had me at “it’s a steep path.”
+I chatted with the hiker while waiting for one more couple to come down with their two unleashed dogs.
+He assured me that it would be much better to return to the car via the less-traveled Goat Trail.
+He had me at, “But watch out for the steep path.”

 See more trip photos here.

-En route were places to see the White River Valley.
-Several spots were nearly vertical, with branches and roots to aid the descent.
-Soon, the path flattened before the trailhead as we walked a short way back to the car.
+Along the way, there were places to look down at the White River Valley.
+Meanwhile, a few places were nearly vertical, with branches and roots to help with the descent.
+Before long, the path flattened near the trailhead as we walked a short distance back to the car.

 See more trip photos here.